babarrett/mitosis-docs/README.md

 I've read some, but not too much of the code.

-Where there was no information available I did my best to make intelegent guesses about how a thing (most likely) works.
+Where there was no information available I did my best to make intelligent guesses about how a thing (most likely) works.
 Some of the links to resources included I found on the web.